mfbhai10/crowdfund-connect/README.md

 (Add screenshots of Home Page, Donate Page, Modals, Dark Mode here)

+[Added Later]

 ---

 ## 📅 Duration

 🕒 1 Week Project for React.js Competition
-🎓 Built by: **Rafi**, CSE Student, United International University
+🎓 Built by: **Mutasim Fuad Rafi**, CSE Student, United International University

 ---

 ## 📜 License

-This project is open-source and free to use for educational/demo purposes.
+This project is open-source and free to use for Educational/Demo purposes.